crazy-max/dokuwiki-plugin-syntaxhighlighter4/README.md

 ### Brush

 The brush (language) that SyntaxHighlighter should use.
 Defaults to "text" if none is provided.<br />
-See [SyntaxHighlighter Brushes page](https://github.com/syntaxhighlighter/syntaxhighlighter/wiki/Brushes-and-Themes) for a complete list of available brushes.
+See the section [brushes and themes](#list-of-brushes-and-themes) for a complete list of available brushes.

 ### Options